Central Banks: policy and effects

 The Reserve Bank of New Zealand (RBNZ) “manages monetary policy to maintain price stability, promotes the maintenance of a sound and efficient financial system, and supplies New Zealand banknotes and coins.”

-Note: it is worth to say that speeches of central banks’ members influence economy too as there are no people who are more tied to the monetary policy.
+Note: it is worth to say that speeches of central banks’ members influence the economy too as there are no people who are more tied to the monetary policy.
 Words of the central banks’ heads affect markets the most.

 What to follow on the economic calendar: